 In the 1980s Producer Beryl Vertue left the Stigwood Organisation, where she was Deputy Chairman, to form the independent production company Hartswood Films.
-With an award-winning portfolio of drama, light entertainment and documentary films, Hartswood prides itself on being truly independent, “able to make programmes we are genuinely passionate about and believe we can make well.”
-Indeed the company now provides programmes for BBC1, BBC2, BBC3, BBC4, ITV and Channel 4.
+With an award-winning portfolio of drama, light entertainment and documentary films, Hartswood prides itself on being truly independent, “able to make programmes we are genuinely passionate about and believe we can make well,” and the company now provides programmes for BBC One, BBC Two, BBC Three, BBC Four, ITV and Channel 4.

-Hartswood have also produced several critically acclaimed documentaries including The Welsh Great Escape for Channel 4, In Love With Elizabeth, a documentary about the early life of the Queen Mother, The War Behind The Wire, Officers And Gentlemen for the BBC and Going To Chelsea for ITV.
+Hartswood have also produced several critically acclaimed documentaries including The Welsh Great Escape for Channel 4, In Love With Elizabeth, a documentary about the early life of the Queen Mother; The War Behind The Wire and Officers And Gentlemen for the BBC and Going To Chelsea for ITV.

-In 2010 Hartswood opened Hartswood West, a dedicated Nations and Regions office operating from Cardiff, and in 2013 Hartswood Films moved from Twickenham Studios to brand new offices in Richmond.
+In 2010 Hartswood opened Hartswood West, a dedicated Nations and Regions office operating from Cardiff; and in 2013 Hartswood Films moved from their previous home at Twickenham Studios to brand new offices in Richmond.